HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/sprint_reporting_dashboard.md

   - [ ] Members of the public can view the dashboard without a login
   - [ ] Members of the public can access the data that populates the dashboard
   - [ ] The data within the dashboard is refreshed *at least* once per day
+  - [ ] The dashboard can be accessed from the static site and GitHub
+  - [ ] The dashboard links to both the static site and GitHub
   - [ ] The dashboard displays the following metrics (at a minimum):
     - [ ] Sprint metrics
       - [ ] Sprint velocity - Number of tickets/points completed per sprint